apache/druid/docs/development/extensions-core/datasketches-hll.md

 The `HLLSketchMerge` aggregator can be used to ingest pre-generated sketches from an input dataset.
 For example, an earlier batch processing job can be used to generate the sketches before the data is sent to Druid.
-To support this behaviour, the sketches in the input dataset must be serialised to base64-encoded bytes.
+To support this behavior, the sketches in the input dataset must be serialized to base64-encoded bytes.
 Then, in the native ingestion `MetricsSpec` the `HLLSketchMerge` must be specified for the input column as shown above.

 ### Post Aggregators